datacraft-dsc/starfish-py/README.md

 ## About

 Starfish is an open-sourced developer toolkit for the data economy.
-Available in flavours of Java, Python, Clojure and JavaScript*, it allows developers, data scientists and enterprises to create, interact, integrate and manage a data supply line through standardised and simple-to-use APIs.
+Available in flavours of Java, Python, and Clojure, it allows developers, data scientists and enterprises to create, interact, integrate and manage a data supply line through standardised and simple-to-use APIs.

 Based on an underlying data ecosystem standard, Starfish provides high-level APIs for common tasks within the data economy, for example, registering/publishing an asset, for subsequent use in a data supply line.
 In this case, an asset can be any data set, model or data service.
 The high-level API also allows developers to invoke operation on an asset, e.g. computing a predictive model or anonymising sensitive personal information, among other capabilities.